ChithraLekha-004/2048-game/README.md

 Start the game by selecting the board size (e.g., 4×4).

 Use the arrow keys to move tiles:

-⬆️ Up

-⬇️ Down

-⬅️ Left

-➡️ Right
+⬆️ Up ⬇️ Down ⬅️ Left ➡️ Right

 When two tiles with the same number collide, they merge into one tile with their sum.

-After every valid move, a new tile (2) appears in a random empty cell.
+After every valid move, a new tile appears in a random empty cell:

+90% of the time, the new tile is a 2

+10% of the time, the new tile is a 4

+(This design follows the original 2048 game’s probability to maintain balance and gradual difficulty.)

 The goal is to create a tile with 2048.

 The game ends when no more valid moves are possible.

 ⚙️ Installation & Running the Game

-1. Clone the Repository
+Clone the Repository

 git clone https://github.com/ChithraLekha-004/2048-game.git
 cd 2048-react-game

-2. Install Dependencies
+Install Dependencies

 npm install

-3. Run the Development Server
+Run the Development Server

 npm run dev